hisplan/cromwell-gwf-setup/docs/manage-users/add-user.md

 Log out.

-On your computer, create a secrets file (also called service account key) and save it as `cromwell-secrets.json`.
+On your computer, create a secrets file (a JSON file containing your username, password, and the server URL) and save it as `cromwell-secrets.json`.
 This file will be needed when you submit your job.

 ```json
 {